covarep/covarep/vocoder/hmpd/README.txt

 By looking at the content of hmpd_analysis.m, you will notice that this function simply calls the two functions hmpd_analysis_harmonic and hmpd_analysis_features.
-Thus, if you only want to play around with the features computation and its parameters, you can replace hmpd_analysis by it content in the HOWTO_hmpd file:
+Thus, if you only want to play around with the computation of the features, you can replace hmpd_analysis by it content in the HOWTO_hmpd file:
     % Estimate sinusoidal harmonic parameters
     frames = hmpd_analysis_harmonic(wav, fs, f0s, opt)
     % Compute amplitude envelope and phase statistics [f0s, AE, PDM, PDD] = hmpd_analysis_features(frames, fs, opt);
-and save the intermediate frames structure instead of recomputing it each time.
+and save the intermediate frames structure instead of recomputing it each time you run hmpd_analysis.

-A second option to speed up the computational time is to use the mex function interp1ordered, which is a C implementation of the linear interpolation (without any input checking and way faster than interp1q).
+A second solution to speed up the computational time is to use the mex function interp1ordered, which is a C implementation of the linear interpolation (without any input checking and way faster than interp1q).
 The slow interp1 function can be replaced by activating the option: